swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 }
 ```

+This behavior with `if case` is less surprising because it is not an inline expression but looks more like a variant of the `if` statement.

 Since this functionality is already supported by `if case` syntax, it may not be ideal to have two different spellings of the same exact feature.
-While it might be forward-looking to replace `if case` syntax with an improved alternative, this likely wouldn't be worth the high amount of source churn.
+While it could be forward-looking to replace `if case` syntax with an improved alternative, this likely wouldn't be worth the high amount of source churn.

 ## Source compatibility and ABI